MV Agusta: 1945–1980: Agusta family period

 The MV's first racing success came later with the 125cc DOHC four-stroke engine.
 The 1950 season and 1951 season were development years.
 Racing efforts only produced a fifth-place finish at the Dutch TT in 1950.
 The 1951 results were only slightly better.
 The 1952 season saw the introduction of telescopic forks, full width alloy brake hubs and a sleek fuel tank on the 125 cc race bike.
 Britain's Cecil Sandford piloted the new MV 125 to a 1952 Isle of Man TT victory and went on to win MV Agusta's first world championship.
 And in September that year Leslie Graham made Count Agusta the happiest man alive by winning MV's first 500 cc Grand Prix, on the hallowed asphalt of Monza, beating Gilera's Umberto Masetti by 58 seconds.
 Giuseppe Commendatore Gilera was so incensed that he lodged a protest, claiming MV's engine was oversize.
 It wasn't.

 In 1952, the Agusta factory started building helicopters under licence to American manufacturer Bell.
 And aviation once again became fundamental to the Count's business.
 Although MV Agusta continued to sell small numbers of exotic road bikes, from this moment on racing was a hobby for Count Domenico.
 Helicopters made him a fortune, which he spent on racing.
 Aviation technology also served him well on the racetrack.
 His Grand Prix bikes were constructed using the same high-tech casting, forging and machining techniques used in the manufacture of his helicopters.

 At that time MV product line-up consisted of motorcycles and scooters with two-stroke engines, with a capacity from 98 to 150 cc.
 But people who lived in mountainous areas always preferred four-stroke engines because of their torque.
 So Remor was tasked to design a four-stroke road model.

 At the end of 1952, the MV Agusta 175 was released in two versions: CST and CSTL.
 It was their first production machine with a four-stroke engine.
 The unit construction single-cylinder engine was designed with an overhead camshaft for high performance.
 The chain-driven camshaft operated the valves via rocker arms, which were closed by hairpin valve springs.
 The engine was inclined forward at 10° and manufactured in alloy and a bore and stroke of 59.5 × 62 mm.
-This model had a frame of a double loop design using tubes for the front sections and pressed steel members at the real.
+This model had a frame of a double loop design using tubes for the front sections and pressed steel members at the rear.
 The engine was used as a stressed member.
 Suspension was telescopic forks at the front and a swinging arm at the rear.
 The 175 CST was equipped with separate saddles and 17" wheels, the CSTL (Turismo Lusso) had 19" wheels and a "long seat" (dualseat) fitted.
 The 175 CST weighed 103 kg and figured top speed of 100 km/h.